hsk81/notex-v1.0/notex/editor/media/generic/content-intro.rst

 Inline markup
 -------------

-The standard RST inline markup is quite simple: use
+The standard RST :index:`inline markup` is quite simple: use

 * one asterisk: ``*text*`` for emphasis (italics),
 * two asterisks: ``**text**`` for strong emphasis (boldface), and